CaiLiLab/MuRaL/docs/usage.rst

 a chromosome or a specific region.
 First, we should standardize the observed rates and the predicted rates for all regions by using z-score transformation.
 Then we select some regions to generate the plots.
-Below we use the file for 100Kb windows and A>G mutation type, and the region selected is from 15Mb to 23.6Mb.
+Below we use the results for 100Kb windows and A>G mutation type, and the region selected is from 15Mb to 23.6Mb.
 The solid line indicates average predicted mutation rates and the shade for average observed mutation
 rates: